EENI Global Business School

 2. Logistics Corridors in Namibia: Walvis Bay, Trans-Oranje, Trans-Caprivi, and Trans-Cunene

-3. Tripoli-Windhoek Corridor
+3. Tripoli-Windhoek Logistics Corridor

 Logistics Corridors in Namibia: